nit00/HacktoCrack1.0/README.md

 AI-Chat Application
 This repository contains a React frontend and a Flask backend for the AI-Chat application.
 The frontend handles user authentication via Google Sign-In and communicates with the Flask backend, which interacts with Google Generative AI for generating chatbot responses.
-The responses are saved to a Firebase Realtime Database.
+The purpose of this application is to bridge the communication gap between people in a country like India where we speak multiple languages.

 Prerequisites
 Ensure you have the following installed: